New Bill Gives FDA More Power to Regulate Compounding Pharmacies

 The FDA said the bill showed progress but still fell short of giving the agency the necessary regulatory power it needs to properly control compounding pharmacies.
 For instance, the FDA said that it still will have to ask for subpoenas to gain access to company records.
 The agency had sought additional powers to avoid this obstacle.

 The effects of tainted or otherwise defective drugs can be devastating and even deadly, and government action may come too late.
 To seek compensation for injuries that may have been caused by a defective drug, it is best to seek the guidance of a knowledgeable personal injury attorney.

-The attorneys at The Law Firm of John C. Hensley, Jr., P.C. will use their nearly 27 years of experience with personal injury claims to assist you with your claim.
+The attorneys at The Law Firm of John C. Hensley, Jr., P.C. will use their experience with personal injury claims to assist you with your claim.